enaaab460/car-cost-calculator/README.md

 ## Single Mode (Alt-Q)
 Allows plotting where the car stands relative to the depreciation curve, and price styles.
 If the css selectors of the website are registered, it will automatically parse it for the year, miles and price.
 It can be still be used standalone without registering the website.
 If the name of the car is the same as KBB, then using the KBB button will allow quick access to kbb price estimator.
 If the trim is also the same, the '+trim' will provide 1-click shortcut.
 Edmunds support is also available but is mainly useful for specs, recalls, and suggested OTD price.
 Not affiliated with either.
 When choosing trims, I would recommend either picking the least trim that has all the features you need, or the most popular one.

 The mode can read the listing's page for red flags, and color them red and scroll them into view.
 If it detects a 17 character string of letters and numbers, it will assume it is the VIN and provide shortcut to check it using the service chosen in the settings.

+If the website is not registered, it will be replaced by a `Red Flags` button that only checks for red flags.

 ## Multiple mode (Alt-W)
 Should be used for the same car model, and if possible, include only the trims acceptable.
 Sorting then allows to ordering which listings should be looked at first.
 Even if the estimated price is wrong, the discounted amount relative to the age of the car would still be the same (if trims are accounted for before).
 If might be frustrating, since the most discounted cars are also the most likely to have a problem warranting a discount.
 Unfavorable listings can be blacklisted from the context menu (right click menu).